dappt/ArpSpoof-MITM-Framework/README.md

         [-] Attacker sends ARP request to broadcast (everyone on LAN) in order to receive a response from someone who knows where the target machine is located

-            --> This request contains the mac address of broadcast (destination) and the IP address of the target machine
+            --> This request contains the broadcast address and the IP address of the target machine

             --> The request essentially asks everyone on the network (through the broadcast address) who has {targetIP}?
-                Hopefully a machine on the network who knows the location (MAC address of target machine) will respond with the information we are looking for
+                Hopefully a machine on the network who knows the location (MAC address of target machine) will respond with the information we are looking for --> the target machines MAC address

         [-] Now that we have the MAC address of the target machine we can use it to craft a malicious packet that will tell the target machine that our MAC address is the same as the routers MAC address